Coles Notes of who I am

 Where I’ve put my skills to work

 I absolutely love building online brands for small businesses.
-I’m inspired by their courage and dedication to pave their own path and I find the work incredibly rewarding.
-So many business owners don’t have the time, resources or expertise to oversee a quality online brand.
+I’m inspired by their courage and dedication to pave their own path and I find the work unbelievably rewarding.
+So many small business owners don’t have the time, resources or expertise to oversee a quality online brand.
 I believe I can provide the skill and knowhow to make their dreams a viable reality, at a very reasonable cost.

 I couldn’t have been in a better situation after I accepted the offer to join the Client Solutions team.
 We had it all; the all-time greatest Director, strong Project Managers, knowledgeable Engagement Managers, super creative Designers, skillful Developers and a wordsmith for a Copywriter.
 For a time, we even had an in-house QA Analyst and Information Architect!
 It was a tight-knit group who delivered high-quality executions worth millions of dollars.
 Restructuring got the best of the entire team, but not after I was able to gain invaluable experience alongside some of the smartest and most talented people in the Digital Media business.